Quacktillius/Text-based-Adventure/README.md

 Other enemies will be able to fire 'waves' of multiple projectiles, making it harder for the player to dodge them.
 Some enemies might move horizontally too, making it harder for the player to hit them.
 There will also be 'boss' enemies, with their own set of moves and nuances.

+##### Power Ups (tentative list)
+* BFB (inspired by the BFG from the Doom games, it kills all enemy ships in one shot, but is one use only)
+* Fast Blast (increases frequency of player shots by 100%)
+* Extra Life (lets the player respawn once more without losing progress)
+* Shield Orbs (makes player invincible to damage for a short duration)
+* Hyperjets (makes player movements 100% faster)

 ### Game Features (Corresponding to Coding Requirements)